autonity/docs.autonity.org/content/docs/oracle/run-oracle/_index.md

 - Forex plugins: for connecting to public FX data sources.
 See the `forex_` prefixed adaptors in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).
 Four forex plugins are currently provided.
 - Simulator plugin: for simulated ATN/NTN data.
 See the `simulator_plugin` adaptor in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).

-### Configure FX data source plugins
+### Set up plugins config file

-To configure plugins edit the `plugins_conf.yml` file to add a config entry for each plugin.
-The oracle server release contains out-the-box multiple plugins for four publicly accessible FX endpoints with free and paid subscriptions tiers.
+To configure FX data source plugins edit the `plugins_conf.yml` file to add a config entry for each plugin.
+The oracle server release contains out-the-box plugins for four publicly accessible FX endpoints with free and paid subscriptions tiers.
 You will need to create an account and get an API Key to connect.
 One or more plugin source must be configured.

 Navigate to the public GitHub repo [autonity-oracle <i class='fas fa-external-link-alt'></i>] (https://github.com/autonity/autonity-oracle) `README.md` [Configuration <i class='fas fa-external-link-alt'></i>](https://github.com/clearmatics/autonity-oracle#configuration) section to view the supported FX endpoint providers.

 For each FX endpoint configured:

 1. Get FX plugin API Key(s).
 Navigate to one of the listed FX endpoint websites and create an account.
 Make a note of the API Key.
 2. Add configuration entry to `plugins-conf.yml`.
-Navigate to the `config` sub-directory of your installation (default: `./build/bin/config`) and edit the file to add an entry for each plugin you are configuring.
+Edit the file to add an entry for each plugin you are configuring.

 Configuration fields: